Days Sales Outstanding

 Xero users can break DSO down by customer, segment, or sales rep to see exactly who is driving the number and where to focus collection effort.

-Understand and act on days sales outstanding with KPI Tree
+Understand and act on Days Sales Outstanding with KPI Tree

 Query the Xero MCP `list-aged-receivables-by-contact` report and the invoices list, or sync Xero invoices and contacts into your warehouse, and let KPI Tree compute DSO rolling over a 30-, 60-, or 90-day window.
 Decompose the metric by customer segment and invoice age bucket to isolate where collections are slipping.